pinobatch/little-things-nes/test28/README.md

 == Reset in the last bank ==

-The boot process first does some basic sanity checks on the environment, enough to ensure that the interactive PRG ROM test returns meaningful results.
+The boot process first does basic consistency checks on the environment, enough to ensure that the interactive PRG ROM test returns meaningful results.